-How ready are you for a committed relationships?
+How ready are you for a committed relationship?

 When you’re wondering whether your relationship is a good candidate for a long-term commitment there’s a lot to take into account.
 This checklist focuses on maturity in a number of different areas.
-Answering these questions may help you and your partner to get a fresh perspective on how ready you are right now to make and sustain an ongoing commitment and determin if you are ready to be in a commited relationship with teh current person in your life.
+Answering these questions may help you and your partner to get a fresh perspective on how ready you are right now to make and sustain an ongoing commitment and determine if you are ready to be in a committed relationship with the current person in your life.

 The Grown-Up Checklist that will help when deciding if you are ready for committed relationships

 (From Love in the Real World by Rhonda Pritchard)

 In what ways do we show we can each fend for ourselves?

 - Does each of us manage our own physical care, run a household adequately, take care of our own health?